Opportunities in Chemical Manufacturing Industry in 2023

 4. Speciality Chemicals:

-Speciality chemicals constitutes approximately 20% of the total chemicals market in India by value and it is projected to reach USD 64 bn by 2025.
-Manufacturers of speciality chemicals can target segments such as agrochemicals, pharmaceuticals, textiles, polymers, etc. India is on the path to double speciality chemicals market share in 5 years as China has been losing its cost-competitiveness and dominance in the market due to increased environmental costs and reduced government sops.
+Specialty chemicals constitute approximately 20% of the total chemicals market in India by value and it is projected to reach USD 64 bn by 2025.
+Manufacturers of specialty chemicals can target segments such as agrochemicals, pharmaceuticals, textiles, polymers, etc. India is on the path to doubling its specialty chemicals market share in 5 years as China has been losing its cost-competitiveness and dominance in the market due to increased environmental costs and reduced government sops.

 speciality-chemicals chemical manufacturing